Austen in Bakewell

 Locations

-On your visit, you may recognise the grand staircase and ceiling of the Painted Hall where Lizzie and the Gardiners start their tour of Pemberley.
-The Sculpture Gallery was used in the scene where Lizzie Bennet sees the bust of Mr Darcy, and his housekeeper describes his many good qualities.
+If you visit the house, you may recognise the grand staircase and ceiling of the Painted Hall where Lizzie and the Gardiners start their tour of Pemberley.

-On your visit you will also recognise the beautiful veiled Vestal Virgin sculpture from the same scene.
-The scene in the Sculpture Gallery was originally set to be in a gallery of paintings, but the scene was changed to make use of Chatsworth's collection.
+The Sculpture Gallery was used in the scene where Elizabeth Bennet sees the bust of Mr Darcy, and his housekeeper describes his many good qualities.
+You will also recognise the beautiful veiled Vestal Virgin sculpture from the same scene which is on display in the house.
+The scene in the Sculpture Gallery was originally set to be in a gallery of paintings, but the scene was changed to make use of Chatsworth's extensive sculpture collection.

 Mr Darcy at Chatsworth

-As a souvenir from the filming, we still have the bust of Mr Darcy, played by Matthew Macfadyen.
 The bust is made of resin mixed with marble dust and was created by Nick Dutton in 2004 as a prop for the film.
 It can be found in the Orangery shop, through the Sculpture Gallery.
-You can also order your own Darcy bust in our online shop
+You can buy your own Darcy bust in our gift shops and online shop

 Pride and Prejudice: Behind the scenes at Chatsworth